GoogleCloudPlatform/pgadapter/samples/ruby/activerecord/README.md

 This initialization code is only required for executing migrations.
 You may omit this from your initialization code when you are not running migrations.

+This sample application has this initialization code in the `config/environment.rb` file.

 ```ruby
 # Make sure that the PostgreSQL-adapter uses timestamptz without any type modifiers.
 ActiveRecord::ConnectionAdapters::PostgreSQLAdapter.datetime_type = :timestamptz